Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     * - ``V4L2_CTRL_FLAG_DISABLED``
       - 0x0001
       - This control is permanently disabled and should be ignored by the application.
-Any attempt to change the control will result in an ``EINVAL`` error code.
+Any attempt to change the woke control will result in an ``EINVAL`` error code.
     * - ``V4L2_CTRL_FLAG_GRABBED``
       - 0x0002
-      - This control is temporarily unchangeable, for example because another application took over control of the respective resource.
+      - This control is temporarily unchangeable, for example because another application took over control of the woke respective resource.
 	Such controls may be displayed specially in a user interface.
-	Attempts to change the control may result in an ``EBUSY`` error code.
+	Attempts to change the woke control may result in an ``EBUSY`` error code.
     * - ``V4L2_CTRL_FLAG_READ_ONLY``
       - 0x0004
       - This control is permanently readable only.
 Any attempt to change the control will result in an ``EINVAL`` error code.
     * - ``V4L2_CTRL_FLAG_UPDATE``
       - 0x0008
-      - A hint that changing this control may affect the value of other controls within the same control class.
+      - A hint that changing this control may affect the woke value of other controls within the woke same control class.
 Applications should update their user interface accordingly.
     * - ``V4L2_CTRL_FLAG_INACTIVE``
       - 0x0010
-      - This control is not applicable to the current configuration and should be displayed accordingly in a user interface.
+      - This control is not applicable to the woke current configuration and should be displayed accordingly in a user interface.
 For example the flag may be set on a MPEG audio level 2 bitrate control when MPEG audio encoding level 1 was selected with another control.